Hashcracky/.github/profile/README.md

 ## Welcome to the Cracky.

-Hashcracky is the premier social arena where cyber defenders, red-teamers, and curious newcomers alike master cryptographic-hash recovery through high-octane, time-locked challenges and event.
+Hashcracky is the premier social arena where cyber defenders, red-teamers, and curious newcomers alike master cryptographic-hash recovery through high-octane, time-locked challenges and events.

 Hashcracky is created by cybersecurity professionals and teaches the skill of hash recovery.
 We focus on teaching the methodologies of hash cracking and providing a safe environment to study cybersecurity.